Stability of current-carrying states in hard-core bosons with long-range hopping on a square lattice: Model

-where the longitudinal magnetic field $h$ is equal to $\mu$~\cite{Matsubara1956}.
 Quantum many-body systems described by this model have been realized with Rydberg-atom arrays~\cite{Sylvain2019,chen2023continuous,Chen2025} and trapped ions~\cite{Richerme2014,Jurcevic2014,kotibhaskar2024programmable}.
-While $\alpha = 3$~\cite{Sylvain2019,chen2023continuous,Chen2025} in the former platform where the spin-exchange interactions stem from the dipole-dipole interactions between atoms, $\alpha$ can be tuned over the range $0 < \alpha \leq 3$~\cite{Richerme2014,Jurcevic2014,kotibhaskar2024programmable} in the latter.
+In Rydberg-atom arrays, resonant dipole-dipole interactions between opposite-parity Rydberg states naturally lead to the long-range $XY$ model in Eq.~(\ref{eq:XY}) with $\alpha=3$~\cite{Sylvain2019,chen2023continuous,Chen2025}, while van der Waals interactions arising from off-resonant energy shifts can be neglected when the interatomic distance is sufficiently large~\cite{leseleucdekerouara:tel-02088297}.
+In trapped-ion systems, long-range spin-exchange couplings can be engineered with a tunable decay exponent in the range $0<\alpha\le 3$~\cite{Richerme2014,Jurcevic2014,kotibhaskar2024programmable}.
 Although $\alpha> 3$ is infeasible in these platforms with currently available techniques except for $\alpha =6$, we also analyze the case of $\alpha> 3$ for theoretical interest.
 Notice that in the limit $\alpha \to \infty$, only the nearest-neighbor hopping survives and such a situation can be recreated with ultracold Bose gases in optical lattices~\cite{Jaksch1998,Greiner2002}.

 Since the commutation relations among the spin operators are a little better known than those of the HCB operators, we formulate our analysis in terms of the $XY$ model with long-range spin-exchange interactions in the followings sections.